Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/managing-snapshots.md

-## Managing Snapshots by Using the Web UI
+## Managing Snapshots by Using the Qumulo Core Web UI
-This section explains how to create on-demand snapshots and snapshot policies, view and search for existing snapshots, and delete snapshots by using the Web UI.
+This section explains how to create on-demand snapshots and snapshot policies, view and search for existing snapshots, and delete snapshots by using the Qumulo Core Web UI.

 ### To Create an On-Demand Snapshot
 {{page.varLogin}}